 Methamphetamine is a Schedule II stimulant under the Controlled Substances Act, which means that it has a high potential for abuse and a currently acceptable medical use (in FDA-approved products).
 It is available only through a prescription that cannot be refilled.
 Today there is only one legal meth product, Desoxyn®.
-It is currently marketed in 5, 10, and 15-milligram tablets (immediate release and extended release formulations) and has very limited use in the treatment of obesity and ADHD.
+It is currently marketed in 5 milligram tablets and has very limited use in the treatment of obesity and ADHD.